ericbulloch/kwmd/operating_systems/linux.md

 ||||||||||  | |    |    |    |   |  |     The name of the file, in this case my_file.py.
 vvvvvvvvvv  v v    v    v    v   v  v     v
 -rwxrw-r--  3 kwmd kwmd 215K Jul 04 18:16 my_file.py
 ```

+That is a lot of information that is compressed very nicely.
+I want to talk about each item.

+### File Type

+The file type if the left most piece of information.
+It give context to the other items in the line.
+Here are some of the possible values for the file type:

-The lines that start with a `d` are directories.
+- The lines that start with a `d` are directories.

-The lines that start with a `-` are files.
+- The lines that start with a `-` are files.
+This includes scripts, images, configuration files and spreadsheets.

-The line that start with a `l` is a symbolic link.
+- The lines that start with a `l` are symbolic links.
+This are files that point to another file.
+They are used a lot of time for convenience.

+### User, Group and Everyone Permissions

+The next 9 characters after the file type are the user, group and everyone permissions.
+The user permissions are 3 characters, the group permissions are 3 characters and the everyone permissions are 3 characters.

 ## Privilege Escalation